Ox Tank (2024)

 The 2024 ox tank is a substantial iterative improvement on the 2023 oxidizer tank.
 There were several key areas that I thought could be improved:

-2. End Cap Design: For the 2023 oxidizer tank, I used a hemispherical end cap design.
-The rationale for this choice was that hemispheres minimize wall thickness since they are the most efficient at distributing pressure over a given area.
+- End Cap Design: For the 2023 oxidizer tank, I used a hemispherical end cap design.
+The rationale for this choice was that hemispheres minimize wall thickness since they are the most efficient at distributing stress over a given contour.
 However, I realized that based on the tooling and geometric constraints of the end caps, it would significantly decrease the overall part mass if I used an elliptical, rather than hemispherical, geometry.
 I think this will be pretty clear in the cross-sections.

 For the design parameters, I used our internal pressure vessel design spreadsheet that solves for hoop stress, bearing stress, bolt tear-out stress, and casing tensile stress, which were the constraining forces.

-The 2023 oxidizer tank used 3/16″ aluminum for the wall and had 16 1/4-20 bolts.
-However, after performing a mass optimization study I determined that reducing the wall thickness to 1/8″, which has a hoop stress FOS of 2.04, then increasing the number of bolts from 16 to 26, which gives a bearing stress FOS of 2.06, would result in a lighter overall tank (the bolt mass was second order).
+The 2023 oxidizer tank used 3/16″ aluminum wall and had 16 1/4-20 bolts.
+I determined that reducing the wall thickness to 1/8″, which has a hoop stress FOS of 2.04, then increasing the number of bolts from 16 to 26, which gives a bearing stress FOS of 2.06, would result in a lighter overall tank (the bolt mass was second order).
 Another advantage of using 26 bolts is that the distance between the edge of the tank wall and the bolts can be reduced to 0.375″.

 I also decided to change the geometry from hemispherical to elliptical.
 I used a A=B/2 ellipse, i.e. the radius of the major diameter is the minor diameter, since this was geometrically elegant and well-documented in pressure vessel design.
 These two cross-sections (2023 vs. 2024 oxidizer tank) show how much material can be removed just with this change: